We did it

 But still, there was a hollow yearning.
 Still, we lacked success.

-In the main, it has been a futile endeavour.
-We saw occasional sparks of delight, when Rovers slayed first division titans and King spawned an empire.
+We saw occasional sparks of delight when Rovers slayed first division titans and King spawned an empire.
 However, gnawing indignation was subsumed into our collective psyche.
-We met with sadness and hurt routinely, as discontent made us weary.
+We met with sadness and hurt routinely as discontent made us weary.

 The jigsaw was never completed.
 The vision was never secured.
 There was always a major loss when it mattered most, a timely capitulation thwarting our progress and leaving us bitter with regret.

 So let the whole world know that, when it mattered most, this time we didn’t throw it away.
-This time we won.
+This time, we won.
 We won it all.
+Oh yes, we won it all.

 They did it.
 They actually did it.